amymcgovern/pyparrot/README.md

 Extensive documentation is available at [https://pyparrot.readthedocs.io](https://pyparrot.readthedocs.io)

 # Major updates and releases:
+* 6/17/2018: Version 1.4.18 Added landed button status to the Drone Vision GUI for safety in user code
 * 6/16/2018: Version 1.4.17 Added flat trim to mambo also
 * 6/16/2018: Version 1.4.16 Added flat trim to bebop
 * 6/15/2018: Version 1.4.15 Removed a stray print, updated documentation, cast turn_degrees arguments to an int in Mambo.